tom-krieger/cis_security_hardening/README.md

 The global parameter `time_until_reboot` sets the waiting time until the reboot will be performed.
 On Linux systems you can cancel this reboot with the `shutdown -c` command.
 But keep in mind that canceling the reboot won't activate some changes.

 For `rebooting` the `puppetlabs-reboot` module is used.
-Please obey the follwing comment from this module:
+Please obey the following comment from this module:
 > POSIX systems (with the exception of Solaris) only support specifying the timeout as minutes.
 As such, the value of timeout must be a multiple of 60.
 Other values will be rounded up to the nearest minute and a warning will be issued.